prezi/Andr.Unit/README.md

 ## Information

-Forked from spouliot/Andr.Unit.

-This fork is currently being managed and used by Xamarin QA.
+Forked from spouliot/Andr.Unit for use by Xamarin QA.